Therapist Review: PelvicTool in Pediatric Therapy

 NEW: PelvicTool pelvic floor training device for rent

-Important: Exercise your pelvic floor muscles regularly
+Important: Train your pelvic floor muscles regularly

-Pelvic floor therapy medbase
+Pelvic floor therapy Medbase

 Parsenn Produkte AG, Chlus 13, 7240 Küblis, Tel.
 081 300 33 33, parsenn-produkte.ch

-Rental in Germany: Beckenboden-Gesundheit.com
+Rental in Germany and Austria: Beckenboden-Gesundheit.com

 Beckenboden-Gesundheit.com, Sulzberg, Tel. +49 157 8864 53 79